wt8zj/163.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
 I'm Wei-Lun, an Assistant Professor at the University of South Carolina in the Department of Mathematics.
 Previously, I served as a Research Postdoctoral Fellow at the University of Virginia, working with [Ken Ono](https://uva.theopenscholar.com/ken-ono/).
-I recently obtained my Ph.D. from Texas A&M University, advised by [Riad Masri](https://people.tamu.edu/~masri/).
+I recently obtained my Ph.D. from Texas A&M University with guidance from [Riad Masri](https://people.tamu.edu/~masri/).
 My research lies in algebraic and analytic number theory, arithmetic geometry, and combinatorics.
 I specialize in areas such as automorphic and modular forms, arithmetic statistics, elliptic curves, *L*-functions, number fields, and partitions in representation theory.
 Occasionally, I use high-performance computing in my research, and during my time at UVA, I was a frequent user of [RIVANNA](https://www.rc.virginia.edu/userinfo/rivanna/overview/) (UVA High-Performance Computing).

 <hr class="my-horizontal-rule">